Adventures in Babysitting: Home media

+Adventures in Babysitting was the first Walt Disney movie to have a PG-13 rating.

 The film has been released on VHS and Betamax, LaserDisc, DVD and Blu-ray formats.
-In the United States, it received a VHS release by Touchstone Home Video on July 14, 1992.
+In the United States, it received a VHS release by Touchstone Home Video on July 14, 1988.
 It was released on DVD for the first time on January 18, 2000, by Touchstone Home Video.
 A 25th anniversary edition Blu-ray was released on August 7, 2012.

 Although it may still be referred to as A Night on the Town on television airings in the United Kingdom, the film was released on rental VHS in the UK under its original title.
-The VHS was re-released on October 21, 2002 in the United Kingdom by Cinema Club and it received a 15 certificate by the BBFC for strong language and sexual references.
+The VHS was re-released on October 21, 2002, in the United Kingdom by Cinema Club and it received a 15 certificate by the BBFC for strong language and sexual references.
 It was previously released in an edited PG certificate for family viewing.
 It was released on DVD in the United Kingdom on May 31, 2004, again uncut like the 15 certificate VHS.
 It has since been reduced to a 12 certificate.

 The PG version currently streams on Disney+, where a notice advises it has been edited for content, primarily removing strong and offensive language.